-Being a mom of a newborn or just being a mom in general has its challenges.
+Being a mom of a newborn or just being a mom, in general, has its challenges.
 It is very easy for moms to put all of their time, energy, and focus on their children and forget about their own needs.
 It is very important to take care of yourself not only for you but for your children too.
-In celebration of Mother’s Day checkout these tips below on how you can improve caring for yourself.

 This may be one of the most challenging concepts for moms.
 In fact, you probably just laughed when you read that sleep was number 1 on the list.
 But it’s true.
 When you lack needed sleep it not only affects your physical health, but your mental health as well.
 This is why you hear the common phrase “sleep when your baby sleeps”.
 Sleep deprivation also raises your stress hormone, which can negatively affect breast milk production and let down.